OmyDaGreat/Kommit/README.md

 - `types`: List of commit types with their descriptions
 - `scopes`: List of available scopes
 - `options.allowCustomScopes`: Whether to allow custom scopes (true/false)
+- `options.allowEmptyScopes`: Whether to allow empty scopes (true/false)
 - `options.allowBreakingChanges`: List of types that can have breaking changes
+- `options.allowIssues`: List of types that can have issue references
-- `options.footerPrefix`: The prefix used for issue references in the footer
+- `options.issuePrefix`: The prefix used for issue references in the footer
+- `options.changesPrefix`: The prefix used for breaking changes in the footer

 ## Example Commit Message